 We offer competitively priced variable, fixed, adjustable, Prime-based, and Libor-based rate loans to borrowers.
 The Association has a differential pricing model based on loan size, type, credit quality, financial condition, and risk.
-The Board's fiduciary responsibility is to provide our members with the most competitive pricing possible while maintaining the short and long term fiscal integrity of the Our Asset Liability Management Association.
-Committee, under the direction of our Board of Directors, determines the interest rate charged based on the following factors: 1) the interest rate charged by CoBank; 2) our existing rates and spreads; 3) the competitive rate environment; and 4) our profitability and capital objectives.
+The Board's fiduciary responsibility is to provide our members with the most competitive pricing possible while maintaining the short and long term fiscal integrity of the Association.
+Our Asset Liability Management Committee, under the direction of our Board of Directors, determines the interest rate charged by CoBank; 2) our existing rates and spreads; 3) the competitive rate environment; and 4) our profitability and capital objectives.